freetoexplore/Ole-Town/README.md

 # Ole-Town
 Welcome back home

-Curious where I've been through?
+Curious where I've stayed 1/5 lifetime?
 Go open a browsing page and drop this file * see what happens *